kokkos/kokkos.github.io/content/community/events/2026-02-25-hpsf-community-summit.md

 ---
 authors: ["kokkos-team"]
-title: "European Kokkos user Group at HPSF Community Summit '26"
+title: "European Kokkos User Group at HPSF Community Summit '26"
 date: "2025-11-27"
 tags: ["Kokkos", "event"]
 ---

 {{< image src="img/2026-02-25-hpsf-community-summit.jpg" style="float: center; height=10" >}}<br>

-The Kokkos team is looking forward to meet you and hear more from you at the European Kokkos user Group at HPSF Community Summit on February 25-27, 2026, in TU Braunschweig, Germany.
+The Kokkos team is looking forward to meet you and hear more from you at the European Kokkos User Group at HPSF Community Summit on February 25-27, 2026, in TU Braunschweig, Germany.

 Learn more about Kokkos, meet Kokkos developers, share about your experience, join the Kokkos community and more!